 Our school website SEN page has links for various support organisations.
-SEN Saint Peter's Catholic Voluntary Academy (secure-primarysite.net) If you need support in finding an organisation or support service for your child, please contact Mrs Jane Moreton (SENDCO) or Mrs Helen White (Headteacher) at St Peter's, who will be happy to help you navigate through the local offer.
+SEN - Saint Peter's Catholic Voluntary Academy - Earl Shilton (stpetersprimary.org)

+If you need support in finding an organisation or support service for your child, please contact Mrs Jane Moreton (SENDCO) or Mrs Catherine Murphy(Headteacher) at St Peter's, who will be happy to help you navigate through the local offer.
 You may also find the Parent Partnership Service useful or the Independent Parental Special Education Advice (IPSEA).